Usability testing templates and checklists

 • Select your questions: What general psycho-demographic information are you after?
 What questions are needed to test your hypothesis?

-• Create a realistic scenario: What are common user scenarios that occur on your site or app that you want to test?
+• Create a realistic scenario: What common user scenarios occur on your site or app that you want to test?

-• Decide where you want to place user questionnaires: At the beginning of your study, after each task, at the end of the study?
+• Decide where you want to place user questionnaires: At the beginning of your study, after each task, or at the end of the study.

-• Configure the script into your testing tool: When you are done planning your study along this framework, it is time to enter everything in your UX research software.
+• Configure the script into your testing tool: When you're done planning your study along this framework, it's time to enter everything in your UX research software.

 In the following graphic, we provide an overview of all these elements to help you when reviewing your final script: